squidfunk/mkdocs-material/docs/contributing/index.md

 ## Rights and responsibilities

-As maintainers, we reserve the right and have the responsibility to close, remove, reject, or edit contributions, such as issues, discussions, comments, or commits, that do not align with our contribution guidelines and our [Code of Conduct].
+As maintainers, we reserve the right and have the responsibility to close, remove, block, reject, or edit contributions, such as issues, discussions, comments, or commits, or even users that __do not align__ with our contribution guidelines and our [Code of Conduct].

-### Incomplete issues

-We have invested significant time in reviewing our contribution process and carefully assessed the essential requirements when reviewing and responding to issues.
-Each field in our issue templates has been thoughtfully curated, helping us to understand your matter.

-__Therefore, it is mandatory to fill out every field as requested__ to the best of your knowledge.
-We need all of this information because it ensures that every user and maintainer, regardless of their experience, can understand the content and severity of your bug report or change request.

-__We reserve the right to close issues missing essential information__, such as but not limited to [minimal reproductions], or that do not comply with the quality standards and requirements stated in our issue templates.
-Issues can be reopened once the missing information has been provided.

-  [minimal reproductions]: ../guides/creating-a-reproduction.md

 ### Code of Conduct